di37/fastapi-basic-project/README.md

 ## Create required files and folders.

 1 - Run `template.py` file.
 2 - In `main.py` file, include the API code.
 3 - Spin up the FastAPI server.

 ```bash
 uvicorn main:app --reload --port <any unused port>
 ```

 4 - Include all of the definitions of database fieldnames in `models.py` residing in models folder.
 Accordingly, include details in `main.py` file for accessing the details included in `models.py` file.

+## CRUD - Create, Read, Update and Delete

+CRUD functionalities included in the `main.py` file.